Fridgend/Everything/LogicGates/README.md

 - It deepend my knowledge of the A* (A-star) pathfinding algorithm and how you can implement it in a scenario like this one.
 - I think this was my first ever C++ project, and I think it’s safe to say that I gained most of my knowledge of C++ from here.

 Anyway, it was a while since I last touched this project and I don't really dare to touch anything else as of right now.
-It works for easy problems, but takes an unreasonable amount of time for some slightly more difficult problems.
+It (sometimes) works for easy problems, but takes an unreasonable amount of time for some slightly more difficult ones.
 I used CLion to write it, hence the .idea folder.

 ### Written in...